Monitoring an individual data task | Qlik Cloud Help

 • Message

-Displays error message if the load or change was not processed successfully.
+Displays an error message if the load was not processed successfully.

 Data from all source transactions up to the time shown in Data task is updated to is available for consumption from this data task.
 This information is available for a data task once all tables were loaded and the first set of changes applied.
 If you selected to generate live views, you can also view when live views are updated.